Top 3 Wasp Nest Removal Tips

 Wasps tend to build their nests in hard to reach areas, often in places like eaves, in trees, under siding, and sometimes even underground.
 With their nests being hard to get at, it often means getting in close to remove wasp nests.

-This can be extremely dangerous and should be handled with care.
+Handle these situations with care.
 We typically recommend having a trained pest control professional remove wasp nests as stings can be extremely painful, and if you are allergic, deadly.

 Wasps will become very aggressive in protecting their nests and will sting you.
 Not only that, but wasps also often work in swarms and will sting and attack in large groups.
 This increases the danger level of attempting to remove wasp nests on your own.